Customizing date formats

-For example, if I have a column named “Day of Created Date” which includes information that’s too granular for my needs, I can refine it to only include the year, month, and day in my preferred order using the formula below:
+For example, if you have a column named “Day of Created Date” which includes information that’s too granular for my needs, you can refine it to only include the year, month, and day in your preferred order using the formula below:

 strftime('%Y-%m-%d',"Day of Created Date")

 For the most common variations like date or datetime, you can use functions that will apply the format to your whole column such as: